 March 28, 2023 — Covenant School, Nashville, TN (6 killed)

-For this generation of students and their parents, the danger is no longer being abducted on the way to or from school.
-It is within their classrooms, where they no longer are safe.
+For this generation of students and their parents, the danger is no longer being abducted on the way to or from school by a stranger.
+It is within their classrooms, where they no longer are safe from a stranger with a gun.

 Boomer.
 Educator.
 Advocate.
 Eclectic topics: grandkids, special needs, values, aging, loss, & whatever.
 Author: Terribly Strange and Wonderfully Real.